Empire of the Ants (novel): Reception

-Video game
+Video games

-The novel was adapted as a 3D strategy video game for the Microsoft Windows platform; it was developed and published by Microïds in France on April 20, 2000; and published by Strategy First on July 17, 2001.
+The novel was adapted as a 3D strategy video game for the Microsoft Windows platform; it was developed and published by Microïds in France on April 20, 2000 and published by Strategy First on July 17, 2001.

+A new video game adaptation, with photo-realistic visuals, was released on November 6, 2024.
+It was developed by Tower Five and published by Microids.